drmady1993/drmady1993.github.io/_pages/about.md

   - /about.html
 ---

-I am Dayou Ma, an assistant professor in [Department of Mechanical Engineering](https://www.mecc.polimi.it/en/research/faculty/dayou-ma) at Politecnico di Milano.
+I am Dayou Ma, fix-term researcher in [Department of Mechanical Engineering](https://www.mecc.polimi.it/en/research/faculty/dayou-ma) at Politecnico di Milano.
 I strive to uncover the nonlinear, damage and failure mechanical properties of materials under extreme/dynamic conditions.

 Biography
 ======